Working from home became the norm for many in 2020 due to the Coronavirus outbreak.

 - Separation – distinguish between work space and home space.
 When working from home, it is important to keep these two areas of your life as separate as possible.

 - Privacy – Choose an area that will give you peace to work and engage in meetings.

 - Security – Ensure that your office area has space to store important documents and tools.

-- Storage – Your home office should have enough storage to organise your work tools, materials and any merchandise so that you can store them safely at the end of the working day.
+- Storage – Your home office should have enough storage to organise your work tools and materials so that you can store them safely at the end of the working day.